utkuozdemir/gcp-calibre-web/README.md

 ### Step 4: Configuring Calibre-Web application

+1. Calibre-Web needs an initial library, which contains the `metadata.db`, to start working.
+   Therefore we need to upload an existing library to the server.
+   To do this, connect to the VM you created with an SFTP/SCP client as user `ubuntu` using your private key.
+   Upload the initial library you have into the directory: `/home/ubuntu/books/`.
+   The metadata.db file should be exactly in the following location: `/home/ubuntu/books/metadata.db`.

-1. Go to the address on the output from the previous step on your web browser.
+2. Go to the address on the output from the previous step on your web browser.
    You will be greeted by the initial setup screen of Calibre.
    Leave all settings as-is, except:
    * Set exactly `/books` as the Calibre library location.